Paul W. S. Anderson: Reception

 Critical reception to Anderson's films has been negative.
+However, Quentin Tarantino named Anderson's The Three Musketeers as one of his favorite films of 2011.
+Additionally, Variety named Event Horizon as the 94th best horror film of all time.
 While Mortal Kombat and some of the Resident Evil films commonly feature on lists about the best film adaptations of video games, such lists mention that films of the genre are, at best, lackluster.
-Anderson has repeatedly stated he considers himself a "populist filmmaker", who only cares about whether his movies entertain the audience and make them cheer in the cinema, rather than their reception by professional critics.
+Anderson has repeatedly said that he considers himself to be a "populist filmmaker", who only cares about whether his movies entertain the audience and make them cheer in the cinema, rather than their reception by professional critics.